CastixGitHub/decadence/README.txt

  Ok got to read those bugs, it's more complicated than it looked like from a community point of view

 Ouch, QUOTING from https://github.com/falkTX/ README.md
  """
         Over time Cadence small parts have moved into other projects:

             patchbay canvas code was integrated in Carla, where it received many updates Carla's canvas was branched off into RaySession, which uses the same code as base but with its own style (external project, not my own) pyjacklib became its own project (external project I am helping maintain) qjackcapture from the jack render tool (another external project) bigmeter and xycontrollers were added as internal plugins in Carla wineasio settings panel

         The only big remaining part to still be split off is the jack2/jackdbus settings tool and then Cadence can really die as a project.
  """

 This means this little toy of mine will be the only one? okay...
+ Why did I go with pyglet instead of pygobject then? mehhh

 I'd like the CV stuff to also work (maybe that's not a thing for pipewire? idk) also, didn't yet check how the CV have been implemented in jack2 since